-The proceeds received from the sale of the secured convertible notes were used for business development purposes, working capital needs, prepayment of interest, payment of consulting and legal fees and purchasing inventory.
-As of May 18, 2005, \$295,829 of the convertible debentures has been converted and \$1,204,171 remains outstanding.
+Accordingly, we have received a total of \$500,000 pursuant to the Securities Purchase Agreement.
+The proceeds received from the sale of the secured convertible notes will be used for business development purposes, working capital needs, pre-payment of interest, payment of consulting and legal fees and purchasing inventory.